Amijakan/mochatto/README.md

 ```

 ### Stopping dev environment
-I could not find a good way to bring the container down, so I am using a crontab with `check-for-closed-pr`
+We couldn't find a good way to bring the container down, so we're using a crontab with `check-for-closed-pr`.

-NOTE: `check-for-closed-pr` uses `gh` command, so make sure to check your token is not expired.
+*NOTE: `check-for-closed-pr` uses `gh` command, so make sure to check your token is not expired.*

 e.g.
 ```cron
 0 * * * * sh -c "cd /path/to/repo && ./check-for-closed-pr"
 ```